 Place the prepped balls on a cookie sheet and leave in the freezer until firm, about 2 hours.
 Once firm, DynaBites should be stored in the fridge.

 Whether sending your child to college for the first time or getting ready for kindergarten, get ready for the shock to the immune system that comes with new surroundings.
 New kids, new germs, new stress.
 And for those going away from home from the first time, you as a parent won’t be there to make sure they eat as they should.
-Studies show that 95% of college students don’t eat the amount of fruits and vegetables they need!
-That’s where Juice Plus+ comes in for all your back to school nutritional peace of mind.
+Studies show that 95% of college students don’t eat the recommended amount of fruits and vegetables they need for a healthy immune system!
+That’s where Juice Plus+ comes in for your back to school immunity support and nutritional peace of mind.

-When you sign up for the Juice Plus+ Family Health Study, you can receive Juice Plus+ capsules or chewables for your child – free of charge – for up to four years as a study participant.
+When you sign up for the Juice Plus+ Family Health Study, you can receive Juice Plus+ capsules or gummy chewables for your child – free of charge (just pay shipping)– for up to four years as a study participant.
 Your child must be between the ages of 4 and 18 or a full-time undergraduate college student in a four-year degree program.
-With more than 1.5 million participating families and backed by 20 years of results, the Family Health Study helps you document the lasting, positive effects of the changes you and your family make.
 All it takes is 1 participating adult with their own capsules or chewables order.

 It has taken me a while to get this post completed, but I felt I had so much to say!, The first weekend of December, I participated in the St. Jude Memphis Marathon Weekend with my good friend Sherry.
 This was by far one of the most inspirational weekends that I have ever had.
 Between touring St. Jude Children’s Research Hospital, hearing from the families of current and former patients, and the actual race itself, I have never been more in awe of the work done at St. Jude and what more I can do.